stevencombs/retrocombs.github.io/_drafts/2022-03-13-c64-on-mega-livestream-2.md

 In the video below, I work through another half of the C64 disk image included with the MEGA65 onboarding SD card.

-<div style="position:relative;padding-top:56.25%;"><p><iframe src="https://www.youtube.com/embed/eaYErOyKfww" frameborder="0" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe></p></div>
+<div style="position:relative;padding-top:56.25%;"><p><iframe src="link" frameborder="0" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true" style="position:absolute;top:0;left:0;width:100%;height:100%;"></iframe></p></div>

 ## Watch the Entire Live Stream

 If this edit isn't enough and you want to [watch the entire livestream](link), including additional content and another unboxing, you get it [here](link).
-For less than a buck, you can support the channel and watch eat entire one hour version.
-It's fun to see what I have chopped out!
+For a buck, you can support the channel and watch the entire one-hour and twenty minute version.
+It's fun to see what I have chopped out while at the same time laughing along at my errors!

 [Become a member](https://www.buymeacoffee.com/retroCombs) using one of my fun Commodore inspired membership levels and you can watch this live stream for free, and without ads, along with other future live streams (either live or on demand afterward).
 [Check out my membership page](https://www.buymeacoffee.com/retroCombs) to learn how you can get this benefit along with many others, including access to the retroCombs Discord channel.